 1. Electronic payment systems

 Electronic payment systems are platforms that assist with online, keyed-in sales.
-They include more traditional payment options like wire transfers, bank transfers, eChecks, as well as modern financing solutions like Buy now, pay later (BNPL).
+They include more traditional payment options like wire transfers, bank transfers, eChecks, as well as modern financing solutions like Buy Now, Pay Later (BNPL).

-As the ecommerce market continues to boom in the US, electronic payment systems are critical in facilitating secure online payments, whether customers choose to pay with physical credit or debit cards, or digital wallets.
+As the ecommerce market continues to boom in the US, electronic payment systems are critical in facilitating secure online payments, whether customers choose to pay with physical credit or debit cards or digital wallets.

 2. Digital wallets

-Digital wallets, or e-wallets, is a software program that facilitates online payments and in-person contactless transactions.
+Digital wallets, or e-wallets, a software program that facilitates online payments and in-person contactless transactions.
 Digital wallets work in a similar way to physical wallets, by storing user payment information and passwords in the cloud.

 3. Mobile payment apps